Catholic Schools Week 2020

 What is National Catholic Schools Week?

 National Catholic Schools Week is the annual celebration of Catholic education in the United States.
-It starts the last Sunday in January and runs all week, which in 2019 is January 27 – February 2.
+It starts the last Sunday in January and runs all week, which in 2020 is January 26 – February 1.
 The theme for the National Catholic Schools Week is “Catholic Schools: Learn.
 Serve.
 Lead.
 Succeed.”
-This theme is planned to be used until at least the year 2020.
 Schools typically observe the annual celebration week with Masses, open houses and other activities for students, families, parishioners and community members.
 Through these events, schools focus on the value Catholic education through the teachings of Jesus Christ provide to young people and its contributions to our church, our communities and our nation.